ueberdosis/tiptap/docs/src/docPages/sponsor.md

 ### I can’t use GitHub.
 How can I support you?
 If you’re a company, don’t want to use GitHub, don’t have a credit card or want a proper invoice from us, just reach out to us at [humans@tiptap.dev](mailto:humans@tiptap.dev).

+We are part of the Y-Collective, a fund for projects related to Y.js (the technology we’re using for all the collaborative editing magic).
+That’s an OpenCollective, which allows you to send money through transfer, PayPal or credit card.
+Donations are tax deductible for US companies.

 ### I want consulting.
 What’s your rate?
 We don’t do any calls, consulting or personal support for tiptap.
 If you have an issue, a question, want to talk something through or anything else, [please use GitHub issues](https://github.com/ueberdosis/tiptap/issues) to keep everything accessible for the whole community.